-Mills then spent a period with Eurofighter in Munich and then as Finance Director of GNER, the UK train-operating company.
+Mills then spent a period with Eurofighter in Munich, and then as Finance Director of GNER, the UK train-operating company.
 He then took over as CEO of Nederlandse Spoorwegen, the principal passenger railway operator in the Netherlands, an experience that convinced him he would “never go back to pure finance”.
-In September 2010 he got the call to see if he might like to lead Alpha Trains.
+He then got the call to see if he might like to lead Alpha Trains.

 MacDonald says that he has a ‘leadership adage’: “Your biggest strength becomes your biggest weakness.
 In my case it was finance.
 I can, as CEO, skate in and out of finance issues, but I realised I had to let go of finance to do the CEO job properly.
 When people come out of finance roles they can focus on containing risks, not seeking growth – you have to recognise that in yourself.
 Controlling costs can also have a boomerang effect.
 We live in a world where there is definitely more short-termism, and while CFOs understand the dynamics of capital markets, CEOs have to drive Boards to be more concerned with long-term growth.”

 Hüseyin Geliş is CEO and President for Siemens Turkey.
 He’s been with Siemens for 39 years and has been a CFO with the group in Canada and India, prior to taking over the Turkish CEO role in 2007.
 In 2005, he was nominated by Business Today as one of the top 10 CFOs of the Fortune 500 companies in India.
 The background of an international career, together with deep and lengthy experience of Siemens as a global company, clearly meant that he fully understood both the business and the people before he took the top role in Turkey.